Guided By Community

 We are – and will always be – a volunteer-led organization.
 United Way volunteers live, work and play throughout the community we serve.
 Our Community Impact Team of highly engaged citizen volunteers review and evaluate applications, and make Program Funding recommendations.
 Our Community Investment Committee oversees and directs these and all other investments.
 Ultimately, their work is vetted, voted and approved by our volunteer Board of Directors.

-2018 marks the beginning of a new three-year grant cycle for our funded programs.
+In 2018, we began a new three-year grant cycle for our funded programs.

 This was our decision-making process: